timofeymukha/libWallModelledLES/docs/quickstart.rst

 Miscellaneous tips and troubleshooting
 --------------------------------------

-* In regions where the TBL is attached, set :code:`h` to be the distance to the second consecutive off-the-wall cell centre.
+* In regions where the TBL is attached, set :code:`hSampler` to be the distance to the second consecutive off-the-wall cell centre.
   In other regions, set it to 0, i.e. sample from the wall-adjacent cell.
 * Use a mildly diffusive numerical scheme, e.g. :code:`LUST`.
 Tips regarding what other schemes worked well are welcome :).
 * The WALE model is a good first choice for SGS modelling.
 Don't use implicit LES on a WMLES mesh.